The Tomorrow War Review | Ending Explained

 Dan Forester – played by Chris Pratt – our protagonist, an ex-military veteran and now a high school science teacher, is chosen for drafting the time-traveling process.
 When he tells his wife about this, she asks him to get the machine off his hand.

-And the only person who can possibly do this is Dan’s father.
-But Dan’s relation with his father is not really ideal.
-Still, he goes to talk to him, and we get a glimpse into why his relationship is so bad with his father.
+The only person who can possibly do this is Dan’s father.
+But Dan’s relationship with his father is not really ideal.
+Still, he goes to talk to him, and we get a glimpse into why his relationship with his father is so bad.

 The Tomorrow War (2021) – Full Cast & Crew – Storishh